 (Click the illustrations for a larger view)

-Here is where CareMatters II can be viable option for long-term care planning needs:
+Here is where CareMatters II may be a viable option for long-term care planning needs:

-If an individual’s concerns are in line with several of the points above, then CareMatters II is worth discussing.
-Otherwise, as we have seen, there are more competitive products on the market that offer stronger LTC benefits.
-This is not to discredit CareMatters II.
-Instead it is to reflect that everything comes at a cost.
+None of our review is meant to discredit CareMatters II.
+It does highlight the point however that everything comes at a cost.
 The strength of your LTC benefits can be affected by all the options you choose.
-The more premium dollars spent on added benefits, is less dollars spent on LTC benefits.
+The more your premium dollars are spent on added benefits, the less your dollars are spent on LTC benefits.

-If you are interested in CareMatters II, MoneyGuard II, PremierCare, or you are looking to plan for long-term care in general, reach out to us now!
-Request free quote or give us a call to start the conversation today!
+If you are interested in CareMatters II, MoneyGuard II, PremierCare, or you are looking to discuss a long-term care plan, reach out to us now!
+Request a Free No Obligation Consultation or give us a call to start the conversation today!Get Your Free Consultation